thejackiechan/CS106B/README.md

 The Game of Life allows the user to simulate the life cycle of bacteria (following a specific set of rules) by first inputting a text file name containing a bacterial colony grid.
 The main function first sets up the console by displaying the rules, creating the initial grid, and then animating the life cycle frame by frame.
 The user is given various options such as choosing the initial grid, if they want to wrap, and how they want to animate the simulation.

 Recursion is used to generate various fractals such as Sierpinski triangles, Mandelbrot sets, and trees.
+The Ngrams folder contains grammar generating code for CS106B.
+It takes in user input regarding the text file, symbol, and number of times to generate it.